-Dr. Chaitra Wirta-Leiker
+About Dr. Chaitra Wirta-Leiker

 Since taking my first psychology class in high school, I knew that this was the field in which I was meant to work.
 When the Columbine High School tragedy occurred so close to home, I became dedicated to working with youth and families who had experienced trauma, and this connected strongly with my other areas of passion: adoption and bullying.
-I was adopted from India as an infant, and understand firsthand what is like to struggle with issues of race, identity, societal expectations, and family relationships – and after adopting my son from Ethiopia, my awareness of the multi-faceted and complex world of adoption grew.
+I was adopted from India as an infant, and understand firsthand what is like to struggle with issues of race, identity, societal expectations, and family relationships – and after adopting my own child, my awareness of the multi-faceted and complex world of adoption grew.